dustinpfister/blog_posts/_posts/canvas-example-pointer-movement.md

 As I work on my canvas examples I have found that I should have a place to park methods that I will be using in more than one place within a project, and also that I might take with me to other canvas examples.
 I do not have a standard library for all my canvas examples but what I have been doing is having a utils lib that will change a little from one example to another.

 For this example I am using my usual distance  formula in the pm module to get the distance between the start point and the current point in the canvas.
 I am also using the mathematical modulo method for the angle from the start point to the current point.
 I then have another function here that helps me with formating a radian to degrees when it comes to drawing info for the pm object.

+I also have my create canvas method that I am making a single standard method for all canvas examples, this helps me to create and return a canvas element that has all the standard properties set just the way that I like it.
+I also have my typical get canvas relative method that helps me to get a point relative to the canvas rather than then window object of a web browser.
+This get canvas relative method is also fairly standard for all canvas examples that make use of pointer events with a mouse or touch screen.

 ```js
 var utils = {};